[NSW] The Comprehensive Guide to Opportunity Class (OC) Schools

 Reading Test

-The reading test consists of 25 questions.
+The reading test consists of 13 questions (2 have multiple parts to answer).
 Students have 30 minutes to complete the test.
 The questions are based on a diverse range of texts and assess a range of reading skills.

 The reading test questions are based on different genres such as non-fiction, fiction, poetry, magazine articles and reports.